netengpy/publicrepo/eveng-gcp-script/Readme.md

 * Create Firewall rules
 Step 1: Navigation menu/VPC Network/Firewall rules
 Step 2: Create new firewall rule
-Step 3: Create an ingress FW rule; allow TCP ports c Step 4: Create an egress FW rule; allow TCP ports 0-6553
+Step 3: Create an ingress FW rule; allow TCP ports 0-65335 Step 4: Create an egress FW rule; allow TCP ports 0-65535

 * Create a GCP bucket and upload the IOL images and script to generate the license key
 * Important note - name the bucket whatever you want BUT the folder containing the images must be named 'images'.
 Else the eveng-init-setup.sh script will fail.
 Modify the paths in script if needed.